ucberkeley/savio-training-intro-2016/intro.md

 Let's take a look at the hardware specifications of the computing nodes on the cluster [(see the *Hardware Configuration* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).

-The nodes are divided into several pools, called partitions [(see the *Configuration Details* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
+The nodes are divided into several pools, called partitions.
+These partitions have different restrictions and costs associated with them [(see the *Configuration Details* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
 Any job you submit must be submitted to a partition to which you have access.

 # Disk space options (home, scratch, project, condo storage)